awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 In the case of any decryption failure, the operation MUST zero out any available but unreleaed plaintext.
-The customer MUST understand that all released plaintext is cannot be considered signed data until the operation completes and succeeds.
+The customer MUST understand that all released plaintext cannot be considered signed data until the operation completes and succeeds.
 The customer MUST discard any released plaintext if the operation fails, and MUST roll back any processing done with that released plaintext.
 This change states these security considerations.

-We should consider improvements to the format to further reduce or eliminate the need to release of such plaintext in the streaming use case, however that is outside the scope of this document.
+We should consider improvements to the format to further reduce or eliminate the need to release such plaintext in the streaming use case, however that is outside the scope of this document.

 ### How and when does the header information become available?